microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

     :members:
 ```

-The Reduction Layer is made up by two Conv operations followed by BatchNorm, each of them will output `C_out//2` channels and concat them in channels as the output.
-The Convolution have `kernal_size=1` and `stride=2`, and they perform alternate sampling on the input so as to reduce the resolution without loss of information.
+The Reduction Layer is made up of two Conv operations followed by BatchNorm, each of them will output `C_out//2` channels and concat them in channels as the output.
+The Convolution has `kernal_size=1` and `stride=2`, and they perform alternate sampling on the input to reduce the resolution without loss of information.
 This layer is Wrapped in `ENASMicroLayer`.

 ### Example code